okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/admin-notifications/index.md

 <ApiOperation method="post" url="/api/v1/roles/${roleType}/subscriptions/${notificationType}/subscribe" />

 Subscribes a Role to a specific type.
-When you change the subscription status of a role, it will override the subscription of any individual user of that role.
+When you change the subscription status of a Role, it overrides the subscription of any individual user of that Role.

 ### Request parameters